Harmonized Index Of Consumer Price

 11

-Hotels, coffee-houses and restaurants
+Hotels. coffee-houses and restaurants

 12

-Goods and different services
+Miscellaneous goods and services